 The Dervish in the Ditch

 The student was first to respond.
-He began to call out and curse the drivers.
-But the teacher ran ahead of him, cupped his hands over his mouth, and called to the carriage: "May all of your deepest desires be satisfied!"
+They began to call out and curse the drivers.
+But the teacher ran ahead, cupped his hands over the student’s mouth, and called to the carriage: "May all of your deepest desires be satisfied!"

-The student stared at his teacher and asked, "Why would you wish that their deepest desires be satisfied?
-Those men nearly killed us!"
+The student stared at the teacher and asked, "Why would you wish that their deepest desires be satisfied?
+They nearly killed us!"

-The younger man had no answer, for he was deep in thought.
+The young student had no answer, for they were deep in thought.
 And so, in silence, the two continued their journey down the dusty road.